jackyzha0/quartz/content/_index.md

 ![overment](https://space.overment.com/overment/overment.png)

-This is where I share everything I know with you.
-I created it primarily for myself, so that I can easily return to all the material posted here.
+Here, I share everything I know.
+I created this place primarily for myself, so I can easily return to all the materials posted here.
 At the same time, I thought you might find it all equally valuable to you.
+Please keep in mind, that this project won't be finished and what's more important, many things will change over time.
+What is true for me today, probably tomorrow won't be.

-## You can find here
+## You can find here:
 * My [[Foundations/Process]] which I implement every day and which is constantly changing, This keeps me moving in the [[Foundations/Direction]]  I have set for myself based on [[Foundations/Values]] and getting to [[Foundations/Understanding myself]]
 * How I build my [[Foundations/Knowledge acquisition system]]
 * [[Knowledge/Mental models/Mental models]] I consciously use